dna5rm/kinetic/README.md

 2. Building the image: `docker build -t "kinetic/volley" .`

-3. Running the image: `docker run --name "kinetic/volley" --env KINETIC_AGENT_ID="00000000-0000-0000-0000-000000000000" --env KINETIC_SERVER="https://kinetic.local" -d "kinetic/volley"`
+3. Running the image: `docker run --name "kinetic_volley" --env KINETIC_AGENT_ID="00000000-0000-0000-0000-000000000000" --env KINETIC_SERVER="https://kinetic.local" -d "kinetic/volley"`

 ## Known Issues

-### Permission Issues with Scapy as a Non-root User
+### Permission Issues with Scapy locally as a Non-root User

-If you encounter permission issues when attempting to use scapy with `volley.py` during a Local Run, you can grant non-root users the capability to generate packets using scapy with the following command:
+If you encounter permission issues when running `volley.py` locally, you can grant your non-root users the capability to generate packets using scapy with the following command:

 `sudo setcap cap_net_raw+ep /usr/bin/python3.11`